zygtek-coders/Heart./README.md

 A simple web app built with Flask to help people report **lost items** and **found items**, then match them automatically.

-This project can help people recover important things like:
+This project can help people recover or report important things like:

 - National IDs
 - Bank cards